Probing defect densities at the edges and inside Josephson junctions of superconducting qubits: Results

-Detectable surface defects are concentrated at film edges of the qubit electrodes, and it requires special methods to distinguish at which interface they reside~\cite{Bilmes20,Bilmes19}.
+\textbf{\red{Surface-defects}}\\ Detectable surface-defects are concentrated at film edges of the qubit electrodes, and it requires special methods to distinguish at which interface they reside~\cite{Bilmes20,Bilmes19}.
 However, the here-developed stray junction architecture allows one to independently assess densities of defects which reside at the substrate-metal and metal-air interface along the covered and open junction edges, respectively.
-A fit of $\rhosurf$ data quoted in Tab.~\ref{tab:1} to a linear function $\rhoos l_\text{op} + \rhocs l_\text{cov} + const$ suggests that, compared to the metal-air interface at the junction's open edge, fewer defects reside at the substrate-metal interface along the covered junction edge (see supplementary material \textbf{B} for more details), which is in accordance with our previous findings~\cite{Bilmes20}.
-Here, $\rhoos$ and $\rhocs$ are respective defect densities along the open and covered junction edge, and the offset is due to surface defects on qubit electrodes.\\
+A fit of $\rhosurf$ data quoted in Tab.~\ref{tab:1} to a linear function $\rhoos l_\text{op} + \rhocs l_\text{cov} + const$ suggests that, compared to the metal-air interface at the junction's open edge, fewer defects reside at the substrate-metal interface along the covered junction edge (see Supplementary Discussion II for more details), which is in accordance with our previous findings~\cite{Bilmes20}.
+Here, $\rhoos$ and $\rhocs$ are respective defect densities along the open and covered junction edge, and the offset is due to surface-defects on qubit electrodes.\\

+\textbf{\red{Discussion of defect locations}}\\ The distribution of DC-electric fields generated by the DC-gate was simulated using the ANSYS finite element solver, to test whether edge-defects are exposed to the applied E-field.
+Figure~\ref{fig:4}\,\textbf{a} contains a simplified sketch of a Josephson junction's profile, where the black continuous and black dashed squares indicate the cross-sections of the covered and open junction edges, respectively.
+The region emphasized with a red square is magnified in Fig.~\ref{fig:4}\,\textbf{b}, showing the field distribution at the open junction edge when $1\,\mathrm{V}$ is applied to the DC-gate.
+The DC-potential of the top and bottom junction electrodes were set to zero as it is the case for Xmon (i.e. grounded Transmon) qubits.\\

+As visible in Fig.~\ref{fig:4}\textbf{b}, the $\sim10\,\mathrm{nm}$ wide region around the open edge is free of applied DC fields due to screening by the junction's top electrode.
+For the same reason, the applied DC fields are zero at the covered edge.
+We thus can be sure that edge-defects are not field-tunable, and cannot be confused with surface-defects.
+Note that each qubit on the same chip couples differently to the DC-gate electrode, which is captured in the legend of Fig.~\ref{fig:4}\,\textbf{b}.\\